h0n9/cloud-secrets-manager/README.md

 Injector](https://www.vaultproject.io/docs/platform/k8s/injector).

 Also, it provides a convenient CLI tool with features like `list` and `edit` to make secret management easier than using the Cloud Console.
+If you want to jump into the CLI tool, please refer to the [CLI Tool](#cli-tool) section right away.

 ## Contents
 - [Supported Cloud Providers](#cloud-providers)